 - Valuation;

 - Market reaction;

 - Strategic rationale;

 - Management's track record of successful integration of historical acquisitions;

-- · Presence of conflicts of interest; and
+- Presence of conflicts of interest; and

 - Governance profile of the combined company.

-Vote FOR resolutions that seek to maintain or convert to a one-share, one-vote capital structure.
+Generally vote FOR resolutions that seek to maintain or convert to a one-share, one-vote capital structure.

-Vote AGAINST requests for the creation or continuation of dual-class capital structures or the creation of new or additional super voting shares.
+Generally vote AGAINST requests for the creation or continuation of dual-class capital structures or the creation of new or additional super voting shares.